A Pussycat’s Nymphomaniac Diaries – Otherwise Known as My French Bloopers

 And this is where I come in.

-Even without the help of too much Champagne, I can talk for hours praising the life in the countryside (to upset undividedly the snobby Parisians), complaining about how much money we’ve spent on house renovation (as a result sending them directly in an etiquette trauma from which they will never recover), boasting about my world travels (thus making Paris looking like a backwoods village), going on about being a house-wife, as though it’s a disease you can catch if you’re not working.
+Even without the help of too much Champagne, I can talk for hours praising the life in the countryside (to upset undividedly the snobby Parisians), and complain about how much money we’ve spent on house renovation (as a result sending them directly in an etiquette trauma, from which they will never recover).
+Boast about my world travels (thus making Paris looking like a backwoods village), and go on about being a house-wife, as though it’s a disease you can catch if you’re not working.
 I have to admit I never lack material to shock the pants off of the la-de-da Parisians, which to their horror I find enormous pleasure in doing.

 However, last weekend I surpassed even myself, when I found myself rather unexpectedly in a hot-topic conversation about intimate parts (which being sober I would never dare to have mentioned in public).